 Bionic was a slight return to Stripped’s sexually liberated concepts; however, was both musically and stylistically modern.
 It didn’t fare well on a commercial front, but has since become a cult-like classic amongst her fans.
 Bionic touched upon the theme of self-love and discovery, which Christina explored in songs like Not Myself Tonight, Woohoo and Vanity.

+Then came Liberation.
 Liberation is off to a strong start.
 Reminiscent of Stripped, the album is truly Christina’s and no one else’s.
-From Accelerate’s steamy and explicit music video that not even Lil’ Kim would have put out in her heyday, to Fall In Line, a call to arms that truly shines light for those women who have experienced belittlement from the hands of men who have tried to control them.
+From Accelerate’s steamy and explicit music video that would make 00’s Lil’ Kim blush; to Fall In Line, a call to arms that truly shines light for those women who have experienced belittlement at the hands of men who have tried to control them.
 In Fall in Line, Christina defiantly states“I’m gonna pay for this, they’re gonna burn me at the stake… but I wasn’t made to fall in line.”
 Christina’s vocals are as strong as ever, and her Intagram feed has been filled with messages about each song that provide further insight into the album and her creation.
 Liberation is about a message, and she is unequivocally making it clear on all fronts.